ashwiniettigi/ashwiniettigi.github.io/_pages/dataAnalytics.md

 ---
 permalink : /dataAnalytics/
 title : "Data Analytics"
-author_profile : true
+author_profile : false
 layout : archive
 ---

-The world of data is exciting each day.
+“Errors using inadequate data are much less than those using no data at all.” – Charles Babbager1qsza